 Just off of Fremont Street, the Mob Museum (officially named the National Museum of Organized Crime and Law Enforcement) is an in-depth history museum about the Mob and organized crime, centered on Las Vegas.

 The museum takes up residence in the 1933 U.S. Post Office and Courthouse building.
-This courthouse was the site of one of the famous Kefauver Committee hearings, which exposed a lot of the ongoings of America’s organized crime.
+This courthouse was the site of one of the famous Kefauver Committee hearings, which exposed a lot of the workings of organized crime in America.

 Get your tickets to The Mob Museum here.